 Keskiner I., Saygun I., Bal V., Serdar M. A., Kantarci A.

-• Keywords: chronic periodontitis, omega-3, saliva, tumor necrosis factor-alpha, POLYUNSATURATED FATTY-ACIDS, GINGIVAL CREVICULAR FLUID, FISH-OIL SUPPLEMENTATION, HOST RESPONSE MODULATION, SUPEROXIDE-DISMUTASE, LIPID-PEROXIDATION, DOCOSAHEXAENOIC ACIDS, ANTIOXIDANT ENZYMES, MONONUCLEAR-CELLS, IMMUNE FUNCTION
+• Anahtar Kelimeler: chronic periodontitis, omega-3, saliva, tumor necrosis factor-alpha, POLYUNSATURATED FATTY-ACIDS, GINGIVAL CREVICULAR FLUID, FISH-OIL SUPPLEMENTATION, HOST RESPONSE MODULATION, SUPEROXIDE-DISMUTASE, LIPID-PEROXIDATION, DOCOSAHEXAENOIC ACIDS, ANTIOXIDANT ENZYMES, MONONUCLEAR-CELLS, IMMUNE FUNCTION

 Background and Objective: Recent studies have demonstrated the beneficial effects of omega-3 polyunsaturated fatty acids (PUFAs) on physiological processes and on a variety of chronic inflammatory diseases, including periodontal diseases.
 In this study, we evaluated the impact of omega-3 PUFAs in conjunction with scaling and root planing (SRP) on salivary markers in patients with chronic periodontitis.